 Clearly putting Diana first, the tensions in the band rose along with their chart success.

-They also recorded many Beatles songs, Christmas classics and covers by contemporary soul artists like Sam Cooke and other artists on Motown.
+They also recorded many Beatles songs, Christmas classics, and covers Sam Cooke and other artists on Motown.

 In 1970, Diana Ross left the band to pursue an extremely successful solo career.

 The Supremes continued, now with a completely new lineup.
 It didn’t have any substantial success and wasn’t backed much by the Motown label.
 Berry was now busy with Diana’s new direction and relocation from Detroit to Los Angeles.

 You Can’t Hurry Love – Step 1

 Sixteen years later, Phil Collins recorded it in a different key and again put it back at the #1 spot, this time in the U.K.

 Go to You Can’t Hurry Love step 1.

 You Can’t Hurry Love – Step 2 (Free Preview)